kuhumcst/texton/administration.md

 <entry key="toolsHome">/opt/texton/BASE/</entry>
 ```

 So, per default the metadata are somewhere under '/opt/texton/BASE/' and its subfolders.
 The metadata under '/opt/texton/BASE/job' is very volatile and you should not edit those.
 The metadata under '/opt/texton/BASE/meta', however, are very static, and you have to edit them to influence how the Text Tonsorium sees the world of tools.
+The folder '/opt/texton/BASE/data' does not contain metadata, but input, output and intermediary data.

 ## Integrate a new tool
 Integration of an NLP (or other) tool
 Every tool that can run

-1. in batch mode (i.e. without requiring interaction while running)
+1. in batch mode (i.e. without requiring user interaction while running)
 2. under an operating system featuring a webserver that includes PHP

 can be integrated in the Text Tonsorium.